HashMapsData2Value/HashMapsData2Value/README.md

 ## Hi there 👋

+I go by HashMapsData2Value.
+I am currently working for the Algorand Foundation, doing applied cryptography and fullstack development.

+Here are some of my personal projects:
+* [Infiltrated](http://algomafia.onrender.com)/[AlgoMafia](https://github.com/HashMapsData2Value/AlgoMafia): An on-chain version of the popular social deduction name known as Mafia or Werewolf.
+Uses the blockchain as the game moderator, powered by ring signatures to have the players anonymously be assigned roles.
+* [Edaga.io](http://edaga.io): A decentralized social messaging network like X or Reddit.
+Using Algorand as the underlying backend.
+* [LeakSwap](https://github.com/HashMapsData2Value/LeakSwap): Algorand<->Monero cross-chain atomic swaps, inspired by similar Monero swapping protocols.

 <!--
 **HashMapsData2Value/HashMapsData2Value** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.